This lesson is all about nothing!

 Here’s an example using

-Strings, the one object that we have been working with:
+Strings, one of the objects we have been working with:

 Any Java object can be initialized to